Shtaiven/shockboard-zmk-config/boards/shields/nice_view_adapter_custom/README.md

 # nice!view Adapter

+## Modifications from restive engines

+This shield has been modified to not disable the i2c0 (pro_micro_i2c) node since this is needed by other peripherals (e.g. trackpad).

+## Original README

 This shield is used as an adapter between the nice!view and existing shields/boards that expose an I2C OLED header.

 To use this shield, you should add this shield to your list of shields _before_ `nice_view`.